 Please select the tabs below with the East of England's School of Geriatrics - frequently asked questions

 We appreciate that many trainees would like to commute less and be able to plan their lives in advance.
-To this end, trainees will be able to give their preferences on recruitment as to where they would like to work for their ST3 year.
-They will then be offered a meeting after this initial offer with the Training Programme Director (Dr Colin Mason) to discuss their preferred 5 year rotations thereafter where every effort will be made to design the programme around the personal and training needs of the trainee.
+To this end, trainees will be able to select 4 year rotations which are designed to meet the new 2022 curriculum.
+Trainees may meet with the Training Programme Director (TPD) after this initial offer to discuss their selected 4 year rotation where every effort will be made, if needed, to adapt the programme around the personal and training needs of the trainee.

-For trainees, already on programme who are struggling with their rotations due to work-life balance, training needs etc, trainees should, again, contact Dr Mason in the first instance.
+For trainees, already on programme who are struggling with their rotations due to work-life balance, training needs etc, trainees should, again, contact the TPD in the first instance.

 Currently, approximately 20% of the trainees on the programme are actively undertaking research.

 We have 4 ACFs currently on the programme completing research in stroke (2 trainees), Parkinson's disease and diabetes in the older person respectively.
 We have a number of trainees doing or actively pursuing funding for PhDs with Stroke, Frailty and End of Life Care in the Older Person in the Community as their research themes.
 Previous trainees have been awarded Research Fellowships (Dunhill, BHF, CLARHC East of England) to undertake research/higher degrees within other departments (Clin Neurosciences/IPH at Cambridge, School of Health Sciences at UEA).